How to: Calibrating Your Flood Damage Restoration Moisture Meter

 Though good routine maintenance for any moisture meter, calibrating a moisture meter isn’t complete without verifying the process worked.

-The easiest way to make sure your meter is indeed calibrated is to test it by taking readings on materials with a known moisture content or that are unquestionably experiencing a moisture issue.
+The easiest way to make sure your meter is calibrated is to test it by taking readings on materials with a known moisture content or that are unquestionably experiencing a moisture issue.
 Dry materials are best as there’s no possible way for moisture to impact post-calibration readings.

 How Frequently Should You Calibrate Your Restoration Moisture Meter?